 By making the first Looks screen filling, you can enable two or more Looks to create ‘picture-in-picture’ combinations, where the first lower Look makes sure the whole stage is filled and the second higher Look makes sure your lyrics are still legible on the center screen.

-By hitting the cogwheel next to a Focal, you get access to some additional scaling options.
+By right clicking a Focal, you get access to some additional scaling options.

 Perspective is the default mode.
 In this mode, StageFlow will calculate where all the slices are, take into account negative space, scaling and overlap, and remap your content so it appears ‘perspective correct’ on the real stage.

-This is essentially the same as what Slice Transform does.
+By selecting Duplicate, you essentially get the same behavior as lice Transform.
 It positions your content to fill each and every slice in the Look, from the center.
 It’s offered as an option to make it easier to combine perspective and duplicated Looks in one effect.

-StageFlow is designed to work as visually as possible, but if you’re so inclined, you can toggle open a list of all the slices that are covered by a Look and toggle them on and off there as well.
+StageFlow is designed to work as visually as possible, but if you’re so inclined, the flyout in the top right has a list of all the Focals in your look, and each cane be toggled open to reveal a list of all the slices that are covered by a Look.
+Here you can then toggle them on and off as well.

 If you’d like to preview how your content actually looks on the real stage, you can enable Syphon/Spout output in Resolume (Output > Texture Sharing (Syphon/Spout)).